Why visit Melbourne?

 How to get to the city from Avalon Airport

 If you decide to book a flight into Avalon because it’s super cheap, remember that you need to also factor in the cost of then getting from the airport to Melbourne.

 As the airport is around 50 kilometres from Melbourne, an Uber or taxi will set you back $100-$135.

 A far more affordable option is the SkyBus, which costs $24 one way and takes around an hour to get to Southern Cross Station.

 While all Melburnians will complain at some point or another about our public transport system, it’s actually pretty good, especially if you’re sticking to the inner city and major tourist areas.

 Download the Public Transport Victoria app to figure out how to get from A to B.

 Trams are great – and can be fun for first-time visitors!
 They’re also free around the CBD.
-The Free Tram Zone conveniently passes by the top Melbourne city attractions, including everything listed on day 1 of this itinerary.
+The Free Tram Zone conveniently passes by the top Melbourne city attractions.
 The Free Tram Zone map online shows you what’s covered.